Emrys025/cse15l-lab-reports/lab-report-3-week-6.md

-# Report 3 of Chenong Gu
+# Report 3 of Chenrong Gu
 # *Group choice 3*
 > ## Copying the markdown-parse directory to my ieng6 account